Ask a Question

 Riding: 5 - 6 hours

 The easy paths on the mountains have made it possible for locals to lead their cows and bulls to the green high mountain meadows know as El Camarate and this is where you will ride today..
 It is a very special place with large meadows and Atlantic trees.
-It is known as the 'enchanted forest' - where you think dwarves and fairies must live.
 You ride to an altitude of 2000 metres and around noon you will enjoy a picnic lunch that you have packed in your saddle bags.
-Then you will descend to the small town of Jerez del Marquesado where you will spend the night.
+Then you descend to the small town of Jerez del Marquesado where you will spend a third night.

 Day 4 - Jerez del Marquesado-Plane Path